lazyjitsu/OAuth-Demo/Notes.md

 Note: cross-env NPM can handle any OS if interested.

 Note express's app.listen is the same as http.listen.
 We can use either of them.

+### Building for production

+Most/all frameworks will have a build script to build for production.
+If we're using plain old java script, for our front-end, we don't need to worry about this.
+We can just serve those files directly.

+Ideally, we'd like to run both client & server from the same location.
+As of now they run on two differnet ports on two different directories.

+`cd client`
+`npm run build`

+Note this will create a build directory at client/build We don't want the build directory/folder to live under the client directory.
+We can automically setup our client to copy this folder into our server.
+To do this, in package.json add the following line to scripts section.
+For windows:

+"scripts": {
+  "build": "set BUILD_PATH=../server/public&& react-scripts build", }

+Now we have to let our API server know we'll be serving the react client by going into app.js and doing:

+app.use(express.static((path.join(__dirname,'..','public')))); // Serve static files from the 'public' directory